 - Make sure that the HubSpot tracking code is installed on the page that the tracking URL is linking to.
 Tracking URLs will not record visits for pages without the tracking code, such as pages external from your website, PDFs, images, and documents.

-- Check that the tracking URL was created with the right parameters and correctly formatted URL, learn more about creating tracking URLs.
+- Check that the tracking URL was created with the right parameters and correctly formatted URL.
+You can learn more about creating tracking URLs in this article.

 - If testing visits to this tracking URL, make sure that you are not visiting your website from a filtered IP address.
 The current IPs being blocked from analytics are located under Reports > Reports Settings.